Modular invariants for real quadratic fields and Kloosterman sums: Introduction

 The most crucial input in the proof of Theorem~\ref{thm:main-kloo} is Young's Weyl-type hybrid subconvexity estimates \cite{young-subconvexity} for $L(\frac 12,f\times\chi_d)$ and $L(\frac 12,\chi_d)$ which improve on the groundbreaking results of Conrey and Iwaniec \cite{conrey-iwaniec}.
 Young proved that

 for odd fundamental discriminants $d$, where the sum is over all holomorphic newforms of weight $k$ and level dividing $d$.
-The uniformity of this result in both the level and weight directly influences the quality of the exponents in \eqref{eq:main-kloo}.
+In Appendix~\ref{sec:appendix} we sketch the details required to generalize Young's result to twists by $\chi_d$ for even fundamental discriminants $d$, where the sum is over $f$ of level dividing the squarefree part of $d$.
+The uniformity of Young's result in both the level and weight directly influences the quality of the exponents in \eqref{eq:main-kloo}.
 There are corresponding results in \cite{young-subconvexity} for twisted $L$-functions of Maass cusp forms and Dirichlet $L$-functions which we also use in the proof of Theorem~\ref{thm:main-kloo}.

-\begin{remark} The requirement in Young's theorem that $d$ be odd is the source of the assumption that $d,d'$ are odd in Theorems~\ref{thm:main-thm-cycle-int}--\ref{thm:main-kloo}.
-It is also why we require a Kuznetsov formula that involves only coefficients of cusp forms in the plus space.
-Under the Shimura correspondence, the plus spaces of half-integral weight forms on $\Gamma_0(4)$ are isomorphic as Hecke modules to spaces of weight $0$ cusp forms on $\Gamma_0(1)$, whereas the full spaces on $\Gamma_0(4)$ lift only to $\Gamma_0(2)$. \end{remark}
+\begin{remark} The condition in \eqref{eq:young-thm-intro} (and our extension in Appendix~\ref{sec:appendix}) that $f$ have level dividing the squarefree part of $d$ (which is odd unless $d=4q$ with $q\equiv 2\pmod{4}$) is why we require a Kuznetsov formula that involves only coefficients of cusp forms in the plus space.
+Under the Shimura correspondence, the plus spaces of half-integral weight forms on $\Gamma_0(4)$ are isomorphic as Hecke modules to spaces of weight $0$ cusp forms on $\Gamma_0(1)$, whereas the full spaces on $\Gamma_0(4)$ lift to $\Gamma_0(2)$. \end{remark}

 The paper is organized as follows.
 In Section~\ref{sec:geom-inv} we use the formulas of \cite{DIT-geom} to relate the geometric invariants to sums of Kloosterman sums, and we apply Theorem~\ref{thm:main-kloo} to prove Theorems~\ref{thm:main-thm-cycle-int} and \ref{thm:main-thm-surf}.
 The remainder of the paper is dedicated to the proof of Theorem~\ref{thm:main-kloo}.
 In Section~\ref{sec:background} we give some background on the spectrum of the hyperbolic Laplacian in half-integral weight.
 In Section~\ref{sec:MVE} we prove general estimates for the mean square of Fourier coefficients of Maass cusp forms of half-integral weight with arbitrary multiplier system.
-Finally, we prove Theorem~\ref{eq:thm-kuz-intro} in Section~\ref{sec:plus} and Theorem~\ref{thm:main-kloo} in Section~\ref{sec:proof}.
+We prove Theorem~\ref{thm:thm-kuz-intro} in Section~\ref{sec:plus} and Theorem~\ref{thm:main-kloo} in Section~\ref{sec:proof}.
+Finally, Appendix~\ref{sec:appendix} contains a sketch of the proof of Young's subconvexity result extended to even discriminants.